Where to Start Reading The Bible? The Answer May Surprise You

 Read The Book of Genesis

-We see God making covenants with our forefathers which later come to pass as we read later books and chapters in the Bible.
-The Bible will come alive for you as you read for yourself popular stories from the Bible you may have heard as a kid growing up.
 Stories such as The Tower of Babel, The Story of Joseph and Noah and the Ark.
-Finally in Genesis, we see the establishment of the Israelite nation through the sons of Jacob.
+Finally in Genesis, we see the establishment of the nation of Israel through the sons of Jacob.
 The story of the gospel starts right here in the book of Genesis.

 Explore The Gospels

 After sin entered the world, God promised to send his son to save us from our sins.
-We see the fulfillment of this promise in the gospels (Matthew, Mark, Luke, John) with the life and death of Jesus Christ.
-Within the gospels you will learn about how Christ lived his life while on earth.
-If reading four books seem way too overwhelming, consider reading just the book of John.
-Of the four gospels, John gives us a more in-depth look into the life of Christ.
+We see the fulfillment of this promise in the gospels (Matthew, Mark, Luke, John) with the life and death of Jesus Christ and the concept of eternal life.

-Read The Bible in Order
+Read The Bible in Chronological Order

-This is by far my favorite way to read the Bible, one of the best way to read the Bible in a year!
+This is by far my favorite way to read the Bible, one of the best Bible reading plans is to read the Bible in a year!
 What you may not know however is that the Bible is organized based on literary genre, its not written in order of events.
-Consider reading the Bible chronologically in order of events to get a broad picture overview of the story line of the Bible.
-Learn more about reading the Bible chronologically and download your free chronological Bible reading plan.

 Read The Epistles

 This one was recommended to me by one of my favorite Bible Study teachers and I am passing it along to you.
 Plus there are plenty of books to choose from and these are often on the shorter side.
-Not only are they practical but they are filled with impactful messages on living a Christian life.
-You will also learn about the challenges of the early church and walk away with lessons that are applicable to our lives today.

 Pauline Epistles – Letters written by Paul to church leaders and members of the early church.
 These books include: 1 Thessalonians, 2 Thessalonians, Galatians, 1 Corinthians, 2 Corinthians, Romans, Ephesians, Philippians, Colossians, Philemon, Hebrews, 1 Timothy, Titus, 2 Timothy.